 Oregano oil has expectorant action that can thin mucus and phlegm to relieve the discomforts of cough and bronchitis.
 Its antiviral properties also alleviate hacking cough caused mainly by virus infection in the throat and larynx.
 The oil can be used as a topical rub or inhaled in steam.

 As a Treatment for Colds and Flu

 One of oregano oil’s many health benefits is its capability to treat upper respiratory infections like colds and flu.
-Research have shown that oil of oregano can kill staphylococcus aureus, a known cause of upper respiratory tract infections.
+Research has shown that oil of oregano can kill Staphylococcus aureus, a known cause of upper respiratory tract infections.
 The components carvacrol and thymol are also anti-inflammatory and can help ease congestion of the air passages and clear blocked sinuses.
 The oil can be taken sublingually, inhaled directly, or through steam inhalation.